TheInformationLab/Teaching-AWS-Docker-API/Step-02/README.md

 # Step 2: Add basic content into website

 We have this amazing website that gives us random facts when you type in a number.
 And we want to deploy this with Docker.
-Let's first look how we can create an image of it and run it locally
+Let's first look how we can create an image of it and run it locally.

+Here we can also put our embedded Tableau dashboard if you want.

 # Step 3: Create Dockerfile